-The ICCA is the global association for chemical associations, representing international stage.
+The ICCA is the global association for chemical associations, representing the chemical industry on the international stage.
 It is a legal entity registered as a non-profit company in Belgium and was established in 1989.
 It is a virtual organisation that operates on a consensus basis.
 Its members are trade associations and chemical companies.

 The ICCA's advocacy positions are developed at the international level to influence treaties and/or agreements negotiated among governments through international organisations, such as the United Nations (UN) and other inter-governmental and nongovernmental organisations, to build stronger ties.
+It serves as the main channel of communication between industry and various international organisations, such as the United Nations Environment (UNE), United Nations Institute for Training and Research (UNITAR), World Trade Organization (WTO), Organization for Economic Cooperation and Development (OECD) and the Organization for the Prohibition of Chemical Weapons (OPCW).
+The ICCA promotes and co-ordinates Responsible Care®, as well as other voluntary chemical industry initiatives such as the Strategic Approach to International Chemicals Management (SAICM), a policy framework to promote chemical safety around the world.
+The organisational structure of the ICCA is shown in the following diagram.

+General Assembly Global Executive ICCA Council GOVERNANCE ICCA Board of Directors LEVEL Strategy Group Secretary ICCA Steering Committee Energy and Responsible Chemical Policy Communications Plastics WORKING Climate Change Care® and Health Leadership Leadership LEVEL Leadership Leadership Leadership Group Group Group Group Group NETWORK/ Trade Policy Network OPCW SUPPORT

-It serves as the main channel of communication between industry and various international consists of leading chemical industry chief executive officers and provides guidance and recommendations to direction and priorities.
-The General priorities, policies, programmes, and
+The Global Executive Strategy Group consists of leading chemical industry chief executive officers and provides guidance and recommendations to the Board of Directors on strategic direction and priorities.
+The General are the central governing bodies of the ICCA that have direct authority for priorities, policies, programmes, and

-The Global Executive Strategy Group

-Assembly and the Board of Directors

-The Board of Directors is composed

-of a maximum 25 chief executive

-to the ICCA member associations.

-The Steering Committee which is

-made up of leadership from the

-national and regional associations,

-supports the work of the Board of Directors and with the help of the of the organisation.
-The Steering the ICCA Board of Directors.
+The Board of Directors is composed of a maximum 25 chief executive officers from companies belonging to the ICCA member associations.
+The Steering Committee which is made up of leadership from the national and regional associations, supports the work of the Board of Directors and with the help of the Council Secretary, manages the work of the organisation.
+The Steering Committee prepares the ICCA budget and reviews membership applications.
+The company executive leading the association holding the Council Secretary position, acts as President of the ICCA Board of Directors.

-The company executive leading

-responsible for advancing the priorities identified by the ICCA the association holding the Council charters for work in specific areas/ topics on behalf of the ICCA.
-They from member companies of the ICCA member associations and staff from
+The Leadership Groups are directly responsible for advancing the priorities identified by the ICCA Board of Directors and have approved charters for work in specific areas/ topics on behalf of the ICCA.
+They are composed of representatives from member companies of the ICCA member associations and staff from